-The Diploma Programme model visualises the subject requirements for the IB Diploma and the options for the courses for the Regents Diploma.
+The Diploma Programme model visualises the subject requirements for the IB Diploma Programme.
 Students select one subject from Groups 1 to 6.
 For their Group 6 subject, students can choose one of the arts or select a second science or a second individuals and societies course if they prefer.
 You can see the six groups in the graphic below: Studies in Language and Literature, Language Acquisition, Individuals and Societies, Sciences, Maths, and Arts.
 Those six main subject areas are only a part of the diploma, as you can see.
-The IB places a strong emphasis on the Core: Theory of Knowledge, Extended Essay and Creativity, Activity and Service with transcend the typical disciplines.
-All of the Programme engenders a sense of International Mindedness; it truly is a well-rounded and unparalleled choice for education.
+The IB places a strong emphasis on the Core: Theory of Knowledge, Extended Essay and Creativity, Activity and Service which transcend the typical disciplines.
+All of the Programme engenders a sense of International Mindedness.

-Within the six main courses, IB Diploma candidates choose 3 at the Higher Level and 3 at Standard Level.
+Within the six main courses, students choose 3 at the Higher Level and 3 at Standard Level.
 The Higher Level subjects are different to Standard Level subjects in three principal ways: they are broader in scope; they are more challenging in their content; the questions asked in examinations are more demanding.

 Students should choose their courses based on their strengths and interests.
-Many courses assume background knowledge, like what would be gained through an iGCSE course.
-The Diploma Coordinator will work with the Key Stage 4 teachers and consult with students individually before the start and in the beginning of Y12 to ensure students are following an appropriate course of study.
+Many courses assume background knowledge, like what would be gained through a GCSE course.
+The Diploma Coordinator will work with the Key Stage 4 teachers and consult with students individually before the start and in the beginning of Year 12 to ensure students are following an appropriate course of study.

-Potential Course Offerings for 2021/2022
+Potential Course Offerings for 2020-2021